dominicm00/website/posts/applying-zettelkasten-to-programming.md

 When we have too many folders, we put them in _more_ folders ad infinitum.
 This hierarchy strongly shapes a project's structure and maintainability.

 Tree hierarchies feel quite natural.
-They conceptually fits with abstraction, where parent modules abstract the capabilities of their children.
+They conceptually fit with abstraction, where parent modules abstract the capabilities of their children.
 It's also easy to implement, leveraging the filesystem for most of the work.
 But how does it work in practice?